qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 - Pass appropriate `c`, `s` or `e` URL parameters, as documented in [URL parameters](#url-parameters).
 - Pass a search text which results in a unique result (i.e. a coordinate string) as URL parameter, as documented in [URL parameters](#url-parameters).
 - Set `startupMode` in the `LocateSupport` options of the `Map` configuration in `config.json`.
 Possible values are `DISABLED`, `ENABLED` or `FOLLOWING`.
 If a search text is passed via `st` URL parameter, the `startupMode` is ignored.

+### <a name="layer-catalogs"></a>Layer catalogs
+The import layer functionality in the layertree also supports loading a layer catalog document from an URL.
+Two catalog formats are supported:

+* QGIS WMS/WFS connections XML: this file is produced by exporting the configured WMS or WFS connections from the QGIS data source manager dialog.
+* JSON: a document with contents

+      "catalog": {
+        [
+          {
+            "title": "<Titel>",
+            "resource": "<wms|wfs>:<service_url>#<layername>"
+          },
+        ...
+        ]
+      }

+  where `resource` is in the same format as the serialized layer identifiers in a QWC2 URL, see [URL Parameters](#url-parameters).

+Note that the server serving the catalog documents needs to ensure that it sets CORS headers appropriately, if they are served from a different origin than QWC2.

 ## Keeping the QWC2 application up to date
 As mentioned in the [quick start](#quick-start) chapter, QWC2 is split into a common components repository and an application specific repository.
 The goal of this approach is to cleanly separate user-specific configuration and components which common components which serve as a basis for all QWC2 applications, and to make it as easy as possible to rebase the application onto the latest common QWC2 components.